gregschullo/tech-documentation/docs/development/git/git-overview.md

 git branch --- Lists all branches in current repository

-git branch <branch name> --- Creates a new branch
+git branch 'branch name' --- Creates a new branch

-git checkout <branch name> --- Checks out branch and allows editing
+git checkout 'branch name' --- Checks out branch and allows editing

-git merge <branch name> --- Combines checked out branch back into master branch
+git merge 'branch name' --- Combines checked out branch back into master branch

 git branch --merged - see which branches are safe to delete

-git branch -d <branch-name> - delete local branch
+git branch -d 'branch-name' - delete local branch

 To set pruning the remote tracking branches to be set as your default behavior when you pull, you can use the following configuration option: